nbrest/kamehouse/docs/troubleshoot/troubleshoot-issues.md

 ## Create rsa private/public key pair:

+- This is no longer necessary since I moved to control docker host via groot over http
 - readable by kamehouse to connect to the host through ssh from docker

 ### Steps to create the key files: